manager.hqdentaldesign@gmail.com

 Dentists can also provide professional whitening products.
 Among your choices is:

 Seek out teeth-whitening solutions with the ADA stamp of approval, as well as those that include hydrogen peroxide and blue coating.
+A 2019 study comparing whitening toothpaste and technologies—including activated charcoal—found that these whitening methods are the most successful.

 These alternatives are more natural and simple to use, even if they might not be as effective as certain over-the-counter teeth-whitening solutions.
 Consult a dentist to determine whether any of these alternatives are appropriate for you first: